Top Things to do in St. Helena

 Photo courtesy of Fantesca Estate & Winery

 Back in town, Charles Krug Winery is another great option.
-While you’ll love learning about the legacy of this historic winery (Napa’s oldest winery estate), a visit is all about the renowned wines.
-And for the Port lovers, Prager Winery & Port Works is a mustn’t miss destination in the heart of Napa Valley.
-From Tawny Ports to White Ports, it’s the next best thing to tasting in Portugal.
+While you’ll love learning about the legacy of this historic winery (Napa’s oldest winery estate), a visit is all about the famed wines.
+Close by is Markham Vineyards, one of our favorite stops for character-driven Merlot and Cabernet wines from Napa Valley.
+The Comparative Tasting is a great way to discover the winery’s acclaimed limited-production, small-lot wines.

-Experience contemporary art outside of San Francisco in a world-class wine setting at Napa Valley’s HALL Winery.
-Recognized for its iconic 35-foot chrome rabbit named Bunny Foo Foo leaping out of the vineyards at its entrance, St. Helena’s HALL Winery offers signature tours in its award-winning modern art gallery.
+Experience contemporary art outside of San Francisco in a world-class wine setting at Napa Valley’s HALL Wines St. Helena.
+Yes, you’ll be greeted with a 35-foot chrome rabbit (named Bunny Foo Foo) leaping out of the vineyards, but HALL Wines also has an award-winning modern art gallery that’s well worth the detour.

 Photos courtesy of HALL Winery